gregrickaby/gregrickaby/README.md

-# 👋 Hello There!
+# 👋 Hello There

-I'm a [full-stack engineer](https://www.linkedin.com/in/gregrickaby/), [photography enthusiast](https://gregrickaby.com/blog), and [published author](https://www.amazon.com/author/gregrickaby) living in Southeast Alabama.
-I'm married with three kids and some of my other hobbies include cooking, traveling, and reading.
-Currently, I'm a Tech Lead at [Mindsize](https://mindsize.com/) helping lead a team building enterprise solutions with Next.js.
+I'm a [full-stack developer](https://www.linkedin.com/in/gregrickaby/), [photography enthusiast](https://gregrickaby.com/blog), and [published author](https://www.amazon.com/author/gregrickaby) living in Southeast Alabama.
+I'm married with three kids and some of my hobbies include cooking, traveling, and reading.
+Currently, I'm a Technical Lead at [Mindsize](https://mindsize.com/) where I support a team building enterprise solutions with Next.js.

 ## Social Media